26 things to do in Antwerp, Belgium

 11) Nello & Patrasche

 Just outside the Onze-Lieve-Vrouwekathedraal lies the statue of Nello & Patrasche.
-The story of Nello & Patrasche goes as follow: a young orphan boy Nello and his dog Patrasche walk to town every day to visit the cathedral.
-Eventually they die in the cathedral from hardship.
-The story is not that famous in Belgian but is very famous in Japan.
-That’s why you’ll see many Japanese tourist flock around the statue.
+The story of Nello & Patrasche goes as follows: a young orphan boy, Nello, and his dog Patrasche walk to town every day to visit the cathedral.
+Eventually, they die in the cathedral from hardship.
+The story is not that famous in Belgium, but it is very famous in Japan.
+That’s why you’ll see many Japanese tourists flock around the statue.

 12) De Vlaeykensgang